analogicus/jnw_gr07_sky130a/README.md

 # Layout of PWM circuit (JNW_GR07.mag)
 **Aka Milestone 3**

-The layout of the PWM circuit can be found in "**design/JNW_GR07_SKY130A/JNW_GR07.mag**", and is depicted below.
+The layout of the PWM circuit can be found in "**design/JNW_GR07_SKY130A/JNW_GR07.mag**", and is depicted below (both with / without explanation, and a 3d render).
 Layout vs schematic (LVS) can be tested by running "**make cdl lvs**" in the **work** folder.
 The layout succesfully completes the LVS test, and does not experience any design rule errors (succesfully completes the drc, design rule check).

 ![layout](/Images/LayoutDescription.png)
 ![layout](/Images/Layout.png)